Pearcy murders: Murders

 In the early morning hours of November 12, 2009, firefighters were alerted to a burning mobile home in Pearcy, Arkansas, approximately 55 miles southwest of Little Rock.
 Upon investigation, they discovered four bodies.
 These were later identified as 56-year-old Edward Gentry Jr., his 52-year-old wife Pam, their 24-year-old son Jeremy, and Jeremy's 19-year-old girlfriend Kristyn Warneke.
 They had all been shot to death.
 The trailer home had been set on fire and burned so fiercely that the floor collapsed in one area.
 A few hours later the body of 80-year-old Edward Gentry Sr. was found in another building on the property.
 He had been bound and shot to death execution style, with two bullets to the head.
 Police determined that the victims had been burglarized: flat-screen televisions, guns, and two sets of rims and tires had been stolen.

-Later reports made by Balistic experts and medical examiners revealed more details.
+Later reports made by ballistic experts and medical examiners revealed more details.
 A state medical examiner named Daniel Dye testified during the trial that Edward Gentry Jr. had been shot once in the head, Pamela Gentry had been shot at least three times, including at least once to the head, Jeremy Gentry had been shot once in the head, Kristyn Warneke had been shot twice in the head, and Edward Gentry Sr. had also been shot twice in the head.